Zygo/bees/docs/config.md

 Notes:

- * If the hash table is too large, no extra dedupe efficiency is obtained, and the extra space just wastes RAM.
-Extra space can also slow bees down by preventing old data from being evicted, so bees wastes time looking for matching data that is no longer present on the filesystem.
+ * If the hash table is too large, no extra dedupe efficiency is obtained, and the extra space wastes RAM.
+If the hash table contains more block records than there are blocks in the filesystem, the extra space can slow bees down.
+A table that is too large prevents obsolete data from being evicted, so bees wastes time looking for matching data that is no longer present on the filesystem.

  * If the hash table is too small, bees extrapolates from matching blocks to find matching adjacent blocks in the filesystem that have been